alloba/book-of-hours-notes/people/Mr Fraser Strathcoyne.md

 ## Description
 Mr Fraser Strathcoyne

-Philanthropist, collector, former Librarian.
+Philanthropist, collector, former Librarian (fourth).
 A complicated man, but not a cruel one.
 ## Sources